Here's Our Rant About Nano-X Imaging Ltd. (NNOX)

 Sponsored

-The average price from analysts is $38.00, which is $22.96 above the current price.
 NNOX currently public float of 44.09M and currently shorts hold a 14.83% ratio of that float.
-Today, the average trading volume of NNOX was 558.79K shares.
+Today, the average trading volume of NNOX was 561.28K shares.

 NNOX’s Market Performance